 The first youth institutes were offered in the summer of 1949 with Gil Taverner and Ralph York as some of the early leaders.
 In 1954, construction began on an expanded dining room to seat the growing numbers.
 The new dining room was named in honor of the benefactor’s wife, Teresa B. Beveridge, whose picture graces the hall of the Main Wing.

 A new, nearly Olympic-sized swimming pool was built in 1956.
 In 1959, an extensive fund drive, “The Miracle of Rolling Ridge” raised over $117,000 to reduce the mortgage, pay off other loans, and allow for property improvements.
 Through funds from the sale of a house in Gloucester, the director’s home was built in 1960 and in 1963 a bath house/apartment was added for the Ridge caretaker.

-During the mid 60’s the Ecumenical Institute of Chicago used Rolling Ridge as a teaching center.
+Along with children summer programs and adult spiritual events sponsored by the New England Conference, during the 1960’s, the Ecumenical Institute of Chicago used Rolling Ridge as a teaching center.
 To refocus the direction of the Ridge, Rev. Frank Kooker was hired by the Conference Commission of Education to oversee programming as Director of Camps and Conferences, with Rev. David Hollenbeck as resident manager.

 In 1976, the two functions of program director and facilities manager merged under the leadership of Rev. Jim Todd who continued the tradition of youth summer programming at the Ridge .
 This continued into the early 2000s.